Dornier Do X: Design

 The Do X was a semi-cantilever monoplane.
 The Do X had an all-duralumin hull, with wings composed of a steel-reinforced duralumin framework covered in heavy linen fabric, covered with aluminium paint.

 It was initially powered by twelve 391 kW Siemens-built Bristol Jupiter radial engines in tandem push-pull configuration mountings, with six tractor propellers and six pushers mounted on six strut-mounted nacelles above the wing.
 The nacelles were joined by an auxiliary wing to stabilise the mountings.
 The air-cooled Jupiter engines were prone to overheating and could barely lift the Do X to an altitude of 425 m.
 The engines were managed by a flight engineer, who controlled the 12 throttles and monitored the 12 sets of gauges.
 The pilot would relay a request to the engineer to adjust the power setting, in a manner similar to the system used on maritime vessels, using an engine order telegraph.
 Many aspects of the aircraft echoed nautical arrangements of the time, including the flight deck, which bore a strong resemblance to the bridge of a vessel.
 After completing 103 flights in 1930, the Do X was refitted with 455 kW Curtiss V-1570 "Conqueror" water-cooled V-12 engines.
 Only then was it able to reach the altitude of 500 m necessary to cross the Atlantic.
 Dornier designed the flying boat to carry 66 passengers on long-distance flights or 100 passengers on short flights.

 The luxurious passenger accommodation approached the standards of transatlantic liners.
 There were three decks.
 On the main deck was a smoking room with its own wet bar, a dining salon, and seating for the 66 passengers which could also be converted to sleeping berths for night flights.
 Aft of the passenger spaces was an all-electric galley, lavatories, and cargo hold.
 The cockpit, navigational office, engine control and radio rooms were on the upper deck.
 The lower deck held fuel tanks and nine watertight compartments, only seven of which were needed to provide full flotation.
-Similar to the later Boeing 314, the Do X lacked conventional wing floats, instead using fuselage mounted "stub wings" to stabilise the craft in the water, which also doubled as embarkation platforms for passengers.
+Similar to the later Boeing 314, the Do X lacked conventional wing floats, using sponsons (fuselage-mounted stub wings) to stabilize the craft on the water and also act as embarkation platforms for passengers.